OneGeology/documentation/_sources/providingdata.rst.txt

 - the name of the data provider organization (usually this is the owner of the data)
 - the name of the service provider organization

- The OneGeology secretariat will check that they have written confirmation that the service provider owns the right to serve the proposed data and/or has permission from the <span class="toolTip data">data provider</span> to serve that data.</p>
+ The OneGeology secretariat will check that they have written confirmation that the service provider owns the right to serve the proposed data and/or has permission from the <span class="toolTip data">data provider</span> to serve that data.

-You will be contacted by the OneGeology helpdesk with confirmation of receipt, plus any other feedback.</p>
+You will be contacted by the OneGeology helpdesk with confirmation of receipt, plus any other feedback.

 The service will then be reviewed for conformance with OneGeology requirements and, upon verification, the service URL will be forwarded to BRGM the OneGeology Portal hosts) by the helpdesk team with a request to register the service at http://portal.onegeology.org and catalog - http://onegeology-geonetwork.brgm.fr/geonetwork3/srv/eng/catalog.search#/home">http://onegeology-geonetwork.brgm.fr/geonetwork3/srv/eng/catalog.search#/home